DMV's Driving Test (FFDL 22)

 One of the Department of Motor Vehicles' (DMV) major goals is to keep all drivers licensed for as long as it is safe to do so.
 Along with that goal is the responsibility to enhance highway safety by increasing driver competency.
 DMV also recognizes that the independence and mobility that driving provides are important factors in the quality of life for most Californians.

 You can expect to be treated with respect, fairness, and courtesy during the entire examination process.
 If you are not treated in this manner, please contact the office manager.

 Many people take their driving test when they have not sufficiently prepared, or have not practiced enough, or have not practiced the right way.
 Others get very nervous because they don't know what to expect.
 Remember, the DMV examiner will ride with you only to make sure that you can drive safely and obey traffic laws.

 Your driving test will last about 20 minutes.
 The test consists of basic maneuvers you will encounter while driving such as: left and right turns, stops at controlled and uncontrolled intersections, straight line backing, lane changes, driving in regular street traffic, and in some cases driving on the freeway.

 DMV wants you to pass your driving test.
-Study this pamphlet as well as the California Driver Handbook.
+Study this pamphlet as well as the California Driver Handbook (PDF).
 Relax and do your best.